Critical Medical Donations Support Healthcare in Liberia

 The 2014 Ebola crisis that hit Liberia, as well as neighboring Sierra Leone and Guinea, was yet another reckoning for the under-resourced nation.
 By the time the World Health Organization lifted the emergency status for the region in 2016, nearly 5,000 Liberians had died from the disease.
 It is estimated that even more perished from chronic disease or non-Ebola illness due to the massive halt the outbreak brought to an already inadequate national health system.

-In 2014, Harry Kpoh a Liberian living in Kentucky was tracking the Ebola outbreak with dismay.
+In 2014, Harry Kpoh, a Liberian living in Kentucky was tracking the Ebola outbreak with dismay.
 Rather than just watch, he determined that he needed to act, and began to organize the Liberian community in Kentucky and Southern Indiana to plan a response.
 They worked to collect enough medical equipment and supplies to fill a 40-foot container which they shipped to Liberia for distribution to facilities impacted by the Ebola outbreak.
+This was the begining of the Trembo National Association.

-Five years later, Harry began to work with his community to put together a follow up donation.
+Five years later, Trembo National Association began to work within the community to put together a follow up donation.
 The group applied to Supplies Overseas Health and Hope (SOS) for a donation of medical equipment and supplies from US hospitals that had upgraded their facilities.
 Once the SOS donation was staged for overseas shipment, additional space remained.
-Harry conferred with his partner facilities in Liberia to understand what other needs they had, and all of them communicated an ongoing shortage of medicines.
-Harry then reached out to CMMB to place a request for a donation of the medicines identified by his partners.
+Trembo National Association conferred with their partner facilities in Liberia to understand what other needs they had, and all of them communicated an ongoing shortage of medicines.
+Trembo National Association then reached out to CMMB to place a request for a donation of the medicines identified by their partners.

 After two calls between the three groups, CMMB approved the request and shipped a pallet of products including first aid kits, diabetes medication, hypertension medicine, WASH items, and analgesics which set sail for Liberia with the SOS items on February 13th.
 These products were donated by Johnson & Johnson, Breckenridge, and Cintex.